qq410525209/ZombieSpeed/README.md

 - **SpeedBoostMultiplier**：Recommended between 1.2-2.0, too high may affect gameplay
 - **SpeedBoostDuration**：Recommended between 2-5 seconds
 - **SpeedBoostFov**：Recommended between 100-130, too high may cause screen distortion
+- **SpeedBoostKey**：Default is "R" (reload key), can be configured to other keys.
+If configuration is invalid, will automatically use default value "R"

 ---